Messerschmitt KR200: History

-Production of the KR200 was heavily reduced in 1962 and ceased in 1964 as sales had been dropping for a few years.
-The demand for basic economical transport in Germany had diminished as the German economy boomed.
-A similar situation developed in other parts of Europe such as in the manufacturer's biggest export destination, the United Kingdom, where sales were particularly affected by the increasing popularity of the Mini.
+Production of the KR200 was heavily reduced in 1962 and ceased in 1964.
+Sales had been dropping for a few years, as demand for basic economical transport in Germany diminished while the German economy boomed.
+A similar situation developed in other parts of Europe, such as in the manufacturer's biggest export destination, the United Kingdom, where sales were particularly affected and the Mini was becoming increasingly popular.
 A total of 30,286 units of the KR200 were built.